Before we jump in, let’s get something straight.

-The better you know your audience, the more you can tailor your content and offerings to them.
+The better you know your audience, the more you can tailor your content and offerings to them and you can start to earn blog income.

 If you can survey your audience members or get them on the phone – that is the best way to learn about them.

 Or you can use the trick of asking them, in the very first email you send them when they subscribe to your list, what they are struggling with the most in your niche.

 However, if you don’t have the audience to talk to directly, the strategies of reading 3-star reviews on Amazon or reading blog comments on other blogs work.

 Once you know what your audience struggles with the most, it shouldn’t be too hard to create a lead magnet for which they will eagerly give you their email address.